Musketeer4/HDBn-encoding-and-decoding/README.md

 # HDBn encoding & decoding on Labview2018
-- providing Labview Solution for HDBn encoding and decoding
+- providing Labview Solutions for HDBn encoding and decoding.
-- warning: should open matlab command window before using.
+- warning: should open MATLAB command window before using.